pbrdmn/brd.mn/src/articles/mentors/index.md

 eleventyExcludeFromCollections: true
 ---

-A journey from IC to management.
+> A journey from IC to management.

+This talk was originally written for presention at [Web Directions Code Leaders](https://webdirections.org/leaders/) 2022.

 ---